 Not Booking at Smaller Hotels and Bed and Breakfast

 Don’t just go for the easy option of an international chain hotel that will be very expensive and probably impersonal.
-Instead try some of the smaller hotels, particularly the Logis Hotels which are everywhere in France.
+Instead, try some of the smaller hotels, particularly the Logis Hotels which are everywhere in France.
 Or why not go for a bed and breakfast?
 Many of the owners, particularly in the more popular tourist areas, speak English.
 Some also offer dinner which is always a much better value than in a restaurant or hotel, and includes wine.
 You all sit at a communal table (often with other English-speaking guests), so can get great tips about the local area and what to see.

 All in all, enjoy your vacation!
 Treat France as you would any foreign country you choose to go to; be polite, curious and interested and you’ll have a fabulous time.